Dave Edwards (linebacker): Professional career

-Edwards was selected by the Denver Broncos in the 25th round (194th overall) of the 1962 AFL Draft, but chose to sign with the NFL's Dallas Cowboys as a free agent in 1962.
+Edwards was not drafted by any NFL team, and was selected by the Denver Broncos in the 25th round (194th overall) of the 1962 AFL draft; but chose to sign with the NFL's Dallas Cowboys as a free agent in 1962.
 As a rookie, he started out as an offensive end on the taxi squad and was later converted to outside linebacker.
-He wasn't activated for any of the 14 games.
+He was not activated for any of the 14 games.

 In 1963, he gained 25 lbs (from 205 to 230) and started 6 games, while replacing the injured Lee Roy Jordan and Harold Hays.
 In 1964, he began the season as the starter at strongside linebacker, until Chuck Howley passed him on the depth chart in the fourth game.

-In 1965, he was named the starter at weakside linebacker.
-He would end up forming with Howley and Jordan, one of the best linebacking corps in NFL history as part of the 'Doomsday Defense'.
+In 1965, he was named the starter at strongside linebacker.
+Landry created the 4–3 defense, and Edwards was the first "Sara" or strong side linebacker in the NFL.
+Edwards would end up forming with Howley and Jordan, one of the best linebacking corps in NFL history as part of the 'Doomsday Defense'.

-In 1967, he had 3 interceptions, including one returned for a touchdown against the Baltimore Colts.
-In 1969, Chuck Howley was moved to strongside linebacker and Edwards to weakside linebacker.
+In 1967, he had 3 interceptions, including one returned for a touchdown against the Baltimore Colts Johnny Unitas.

 Referred to as "Fuzzy" by his teammates, Edwards' strength made him a difficult player to deal with against the run and he was also known to rarely make mistakes that could hurt the defense.
 He thrived against opposing tight ends, so much so, that then Oakland Raiders linebackers coach John Madden, instructed his linebackers to study Edwards' technique in stopping the run while jamming the tight end.

-In 1970, he intercepted two passes against the Cleveland Browns, contributing to a 6-2 win, that was key for the team to make the playoffs.
+In 1970, Edwards intercepted two passes against the Cleveland Browns, sealing a 6–2 win, that was key for the team to not only make the playoffs, but also advanced Dallas' first Super Bowl against the Baltimore Colts.

 On July 1, 1976, he announced his retirement and was replaced with Bob Breunig.
 Although overshadowed by Howley and Jordan, he was a key component in the Cowboys' defensive dominance during the late 1960s and early 1970s.
 Cowboys defensive assistant coach Ernie Stautner said "The best thing you can say about Edwards is that he's a pro.
 He plays while he's hurt and he still does an outstanding job.
 That's what a pro is".

-Edwards missed only one game in his 12 NFL seasons, while starting 135 games.
-He recorded 30 turnovers, that included 13 interceptions and 16 fumbles recoveries (tied for second in franchise history).
+Edwards missed only one game in his 14 NFL seasons, while playing in 181 regular season games, starting 164 of those games.
+He recorded 30 turnovers, that included 13 interceptions and 17 fumbles recoveries (tied for second in franchise history).
+He also played in 18 playoff games.
 He helped the Cowboys win three NFC Championships and one Super Bowl.
-He played in Super Bowls V, VI and X.
+He played in Super Bowls V, VI and X. Super Bowl X was his last game.